naddison36/eth-scratch/README.md

 Your Ethereum account will need some Ether in order to deploy the GameToken contract and send transactions.
 The [MetaMask Ether Faucet](https://faucet.metamask.io) can be used to get Ether for the public test networks like Ropsten.
 For mainnet, you'll have to purchase Ether from a broker or exchange.

+## Scratch 3.0

+[Scratch 3.0](https://scratch.mit.edu/3faq) will be released on 2 January 2019.
+The update from Scratch 2.0 to 3.0 includes extensions so the old ScratchX site will be unsupported.
+Once the Scratch 3.0 developer guidelines have been published, this ScratchX extension will be upgraded to Scratch 3.0.
+See [With the upcoming Scratch 3.0, the extension structure has been completely revamped](https://scratch.mit.edu/discuss/topic/277217/?page=1) for a preview of the changes.
+Also see [Scratch 3.0 Extensions Specification
+](https://github.com/LLK/scratch-vm/wiki/Scratch-3.0-Extensions-Specification) on their GitHub wiki.

 # Useful links
 * [ScratchX Editor](http://scratchx.org/#scratch)
 * [ScratchX Documentation](https://github.com/LLK/scratchx/wiki#introduction)